brianglass/anastasis/files/tuesday_matins1.md

 <span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">T</span><span style="color:red"> </span>The host of Bodiless Powers was truly amazed at your courage, Holy Ones, how you wondrously competed in the stadium and falling in body you threw down in one godly moment all your bodiless opponents.

-<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">E</span><span style="color:red"> </span>Still decked out with the blood from your wounds; still drenched in gore, O Champions, you stand beside the Lord, the immortal King, all garlanded with victorsÂ’ crowns.
+<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">E</span><span style="color:red"> </span>Still decked out with the blood from your wounds; still drenched in gore, O Champions, you stand beside the Lord, the immortal King, all garlanded with victors’ crowns.

 <span style="color:red">Theotokion</span>